 Administrative Regulation: Students In Need of Specialized Supports and Services (HA.AR)

 Supporting inclusive education calls for a wide range of partners to work together to achieve a common vision.
-The Inclusive Education Parent and Community Advisory Committee focuses on enhancing the work of the District in developing an inclusive education system by providing opportunities for:
+The Inclusive Education Parent and Community Advisory Committee helps strengthen the Division’s inclusive education system by:

-The Committee is comprised of two members representing district administration and ten members of the public representing a balance of parents with children currently attending Edmonton Public Schools, and of other interested community members.
-Committee members serve a two-year term.
+The Committee is made up of three representatives from Division administration and 10 members of the public — a balance of parents with children attending Edmonton Public Schools and other interested community members.
+Committee members serve a three-year term.
 Learn more in the advisory committee's Terms of Reference.